Hello, fellow human.

 I’ve also read hundreds of self-help books, many of which explain what to do but not how to do it.
 Love myself?
 Ok.
 How?
 Practice mindfulness?
 Sure.
-But, how?
+But how?
 Be a non-judgmental observer of self?
-How the hell do I do that?
-Writing helps me sort a lot of this shit out.
-And, with any luck, I’ll help some others along the way.
+That sounds awesome.
+How the fuck do I do that?
+Writing helps me sort a lot of this stuff out.
+And with any luck, I’ll help some others along the way.

 Why did you decide to get certified as a life coach?

 Truth be told, I used to think that life coaching was complete and utter nonsense.
 (I still hate the term life coach.)
 But one phone call with a massively inspiring, no-bullshit life coach changed my perspective.